a6b8/a6b8/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Passion to build stuff with Ruby, Crypto and Generative Art.
+subtitle: Exploring zeros and nonce.

 profile:
   align: right